Mightyfaiza/Project/README.md

-# Project
-First Project on Git Hub
+# First project on GitHub